XINEXPORT/XINEXPORT/README.md

 🛠️ I’m currently working on....
-- <a href = "https://github.com/XINEXPORT/Teardown25-DIY-Synth-Workshop">A Super Simple DIY Synth Workshop</a> w/ Mir Jeffres and Christine Hoang
+- <a href = "https://github.com/XINEXPORT/Teardown25-DIY-Synth-Workshop">A Super Simple DIY Synth Workshop for Teardown 2025</a> w/ Mir Jeffres and Christine Hoang
 - <a href="https://www.cs.tufts.edu/comp/11/schedule/schedule.html">CS-11 </a>, Introduction to Computer Science with C++

 Past Full-Stack Web Apps